dylanb101/DurHack/backend/README.md

 # If Beginning to Develop
 Run the commands below before first starting the backend server.

+Copy the .env.example file and remove the .example from the name.

 python3 -m venv venv  # Create the virtual environment source venv/bin/activate # Activate it